-Activity directors at senior living communities are known for thinking of fun outings, games, and exercise programs for aging loved ones.
-With communal activities off the table, they’ve had to get creative and find new methods to keep residents safe and connected during social distancing.
-You can adapt these expert ideas as inspiration to keep your loved one active at home, too!
+Activity directors at senior living communities are known for thinking of fun outings, games, and exercise programs for older adults.
+With up-close communal activities off-limits to help prevent spreading the coronavirus, they’ve had to get creative and find new methods to keep residents connected.
+Learn activity ideas from senior living experts, as well as tips to reduce loneliness and keep your loved one entertained at home.

 Senior activities ideas from assisted living experts

 Independent and assisted living communities have adapted classic activities and created new ones to keep residents active throughout the pandemic.“We’re engaging the staff members at our communities to use their creativity,” says Cece Credille, senior vice president for quality services at Enlivant, a Chicago-based senior living company.
 “They’re keeping residents stimulated, despite these unprecedented challenges.”
 Here are some ideas from senior living experts, and tips to adapt them for your family at home:

 Talk with a Senior Living Advisor